spences10/scottspence.com/posts/2020/12/13/using-opensuse-for-webdev/index.md

 What I covered:

-- The diffrences to updating and installing on Ubuntu/Debian
+- The differences to updating and installing on Ubuntu/Debian
 - Installing required tools for web development, Zsh, git, nano
 - Adding SSH keys from another Ubuntu/Debian install